By Martin Gore, European Business Development Manager – Digital Manufacturing

 The electronic batch record also includes the wider scope of data and processes managed with laboratory information management systems (LIMS), enterprise resource planning (ERP) and process control systems (PCS).

 Today, many regulated businesses operate in a hybrid manner of using a combination of business systems such as ERP, but still heavily rely on capturing data on paper-based systems via manual business processes and functional or departmental data held in disconnected silos.
-To compete against local and global competition, connecting the shop floor to the top floor while capturing data at source and real-time is paramount.
+To compete against local and global competition, connecting the shop floor to the top floor while capturing data at the source and in real-time is paramount.

 Many enterprises understand the benefits of digitalization by connecting the shop floor and product-related operations to the rest of the business, as well as the disruption that comes with this change.
 It requires using Industry 4.0 and IIoT principles to integrate in order to bring factory operations and processes online in real-time.
-Therefore, this type of business transformation requires director level ownership and sponsorship.
+Therefore, this type of business transformation requires director-level ownership and sponsorship.
 It also requires buy-in from all departmental and functional stakeholders and shareholders.

-If the company chooses to embrace a dynamic change by implementing electronic batch records (EBR) supporting 21 CFR Part 11 compliance, operations will
+If the company chooses to embrace a dynamic change by implementing electronic batch records (EBR) supporting 21 CFR Part 11 compliance, operations will:

 - increase data accuracy